aknorw/boilerplate/README.md

 To code-split the app automatically, this boilerplate uses [`react-loadable`](https://github.com/jamiebuilds/react-loadable).

-Everytime you want to add a new route (or a subroute), you should default export the Loadable component and import it in the route configuration.
+Everytime you want to add a new route (or a subroute), **you should default export the Loadable component and import it in the route configuration**.
 To make this step smoothier, just use the `createAsyncComponent` utility function.

 ````js
 // src/utils/createAsyncComponent.js